nillenia/faye/README.md

 ## Features

-- Responsive layout for desktop and mobile
+- Layout for desktop use
 - Clean, modern design with [Nunito](https://fonts.google.com/specimen/Nunito) font
 - Weather auto-detects your location (with permission)
 - Fast and lightweight (no frameworks)